Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 Like every sealed TCG product, you can get unlucky.
 One box might give you a handful of strong hits, another might be lighter.
 KAYOU does not publish official pull rates, so you are trusting the long-run average rather than expecting guaranteed hits in every box.

 KAYOU Naruto is not Pokemon WOTC.
 Graded population reports are still thin.
 Secondary market pricing is still developing.
-If you are buying sealed product hoping to resell it at a massive premium in five years, that is a speculative bet, not a proven playbook.
+If you are buying sealed product hoping to resell at a significant premium, that is a speculative bet, not a proven playbook.

 That does not mean the cards have no value.
 It means you should buy them because you enjoy collecting them, not because you expect them to fund your retirement.